Kestra Socks

 What yarn weight Is used?

-These socks are knit in a sport/DK weight yarn, which makes them quick to finish and extra cozy to wear.
-They’re perfect for lounging or layering under boots!
+These socks are knit in a sport/DK weight yarn, which makes them quick to finish and cozy to wear.
+They’re great for lounging or layering under boots.

 How do the PDF layers work?